ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

 Yes.
-The load balancer supports the HTTP/2 protocol for both HTTP requests and responses.
+The load balancer supports HTTP/2 protocol for both HTTP requests and responses.

 ## Can I use a different DNS name for my load balancer?
 {: #dns}